 - (a) Lots (including leases defined as a subdivision pursuant to Section 218 of the RMA) which are proposed to accommodate an activity that is permitted under the definition of All Terrain Park activities may be created around that activity.
-Any such subdivision shall be a Controlled Activity, subject to the following: - (i) The activity falls within the definition of All Terrain Park activities - (ii) The lot shall contain sufficient area to accommodate the activity and associated servicing, including provision for an approved on-site effluent treatment and disposal system, provided that the activity may be served by an off-site effluent treatment and disposal system where such subdivision is legally protected in perpetuity by way of easement or other acceptable method, subject to there being no discharge beyond the boundary of the designated off-site area. - (iii) All new lots shall be provided with access arrangements or agreements which demonstrate security of access to the lot or lease area, and - (iv) The proposed lot(s) shall comply with the subdivision performance standards listed in Section 12 except as specifically referred to in (ii) and (iii) above. - (b) The creation of lots (including leases defined as a subdivision pursuant to Section 218 of the RMA) which are proposed to accommodate a land use activity which has been authorised by way of resource consent, shall be a Restricted Discretionary Activity, with Council's discretion restricted to the following: - (i) The consented activity has been given effect to by works and development on the proposed lot or lease area;

-- (ii) The compatibility of the proposed subdivision with other Park activities and how any adverse effects are proposed to be avoided, remedied or mitigated shall be demonstrated; - (iii) The lot shall comply with clauses (ii), (iii) and (iv) of foregoing Rule 20.4.2 (a)
+Any such subdivision shall be a Controlled Activity, subject to the following: - (i) The activity falls within the definition of All Terrain Park activities; - (ii) The lot shall contain sufficient area to accommodate the activity and associated servicing, including provision for an approved onsite effluent treatment and disposal system, provided that the activity may be served by an off-site effluent treatment and disposal system where such subdivision is legally protected in perpetuity by way of easement or other acceptable method, subject to there being no discharge beyond the boundary of the designated off-site area; - (iii) All new lots shall be provided with access arrangements or agreements which demonstrate security of access to the lot or lease area, and - (iv) The proposed lot(s) shall comply with the subdivision performance standards listed in Section 12 except as specifically referred to in (ii) and (iii) above. - (b) The creation of lots (including leases defined as a subdivision pursuant to Section 218 of the RMA) which are proposed to accommodate a land use activity which is not an All Terrain Park Activity but is either a Permitted Activity or has been authorised by way of resource consent, shall be a Restricted Discretionary Activity, with Council's discretion restricted to the following: - (i) The consented activity has been given effect to by works and development on the proposed lot or lease area; - (ii) The compatibility of the proposed subdivision with other Park activities and how any adverse effects including effects on the roading network, are proposed to be avoided, remedied or mitigated shall be demonstrated; - (iii) The lot shall comply with clauses (ii), (iii) and (iv) of foregoing Rule 20.4.2 (a). - (c) Subdivision specified in Rule 16.4.2(f) (Protected Lot Subdivision).

-20.5 Matters of discretion
+20.5 Matters of Discretion

-20.5.1 Restricted Discretionary Activities - general
+20.5.1 Restricted Discretionary Activities - General